Climate master class with David Siegel

 Text book

 You don’t need to buy the text book for this class if you just want to participate, ask questions, and learn.
 But if you want a deep understanding of climate and you’re willing to do homework, you’ll want to purchase Climate of the Past, Present and Future: A scientific debate, by Javier Vinos.
+You can get the PDF version for free at ResearchGate.

 We will have a chance to discuss other books — be sure to see my list of books.